chaig15/group-exercise-1/README.md

 # group-exercise-1
-This is a group collab excercise
+This is a group collab excercise, for info 201.